Configuring Threat Intelligence

 • Matches IP address ranges used by Google Cloud

-You can configure a new security policy rule by using the following gcloud command, with a FEED_NAME from the previous table and any ACTION like allow, deny, or throttle.
+You can configure a new security policy rule using the following gcloud command, with a FEED_NAME from the previous table and any ACTION like allow, deny, or throttle.
 For more information about rule actions, see policy types.

 gcloud compute security-policies rules create 1000 \